socalrug/hackathon-2019-05/README.md

 * All participants must [register for the event](https://www.eventbrite.com/e/ocrug-data-science-hackathon-registration-58927749485) and have a valid ticket to attend.
 * All participants must abide by the [OCRUG Code of Conduct](https://github.com/ocrug/hackathon-2019/blob/master/code-of-conduct.md), including the [R Consortium and the R Community Code of Conduct](https://wiki.r-consortium.org/view/R_Consortium_and_the_R_Community_Code_of_Conduct).
 * Participants are free to come and go during the event.
-However, any participant who has not checked-in, in person, by 2PM on Saturday will be considered a "no-show" and their spot may be given to someone else.
+However, any participant who has not checked-in, in person, by 01:00 PM on Saturday will be considered a "no-show" and their spot may be given to someone else.
 * Though this is an R focused event, participants are free to use any programming language or tool for their work.
 * Participants are free to work on their projects both onsite at the Hackathon and offsite, though we highly encourage participants to attend all working sessions to maximize team and group interactions.
 * We ask that the final submissions from the teams are a result of *work performed during the event*.
 Please do not use any previous work you or others may have produced as part of team submissions.

 ## Teams

-* All participants will work on teams between 2 and 5 people in size.
+* All participants will work on teams between 2 and 5 people.
 * Participants are free to form their own teams prior to the event.
 * We will assist in team formation at the beginning of the event for any participants that do not already have a team.
-* All teams will select a *team names* at the beginning of the event.
+* Teams will select a *team name*.
-* Assisting others within and between teams is highly encouraged.
+* *Assisting others within and between teams is highly encouraged.*

 ## Award Categories and Prizes